141141/spark-web-browser/README.md

 The compiled version of Spark will be put in the `build/` subdirectory, along with other required files.

+## Nightly Builds

+Interested in testing out the latest Spark releases before they're available to the general public?
+You can enroll in the nightly release channel by installing Spark, clicking the settings gear, then selecting "Preferences," and clicking "Nightly" under the "Release Channel" section.

 ## [Known Issues](https://github.com/insleep/spark-web-browser/issues/)

 ### [Looking for Spark for Windows?
 Click here.](https://github.com/insleep/SparkWebBrowser-Windows/)